micuat/ofxActiveScan/README.md

 * ofxOpenCv
 * [ofxCv](https://github.com/kylemcdonald/ofxCv)
 * [ofxLibdc (optional)](https://github.com/kylemcdonald/ofxLibdc)
+    * required for example-encode when using Libdc cameras
 * [ofxPCL (optional)](https://github.com/satoruhiga/ofxPCL)

-**Following instructions to be updated**

-config.yml
+    * required for example-pcl; **currently requires modified ofxPCL**

+Data Folder
 --------

+In ofxActiveScan examples, a data folder stores all information of a projector-camera pair, including captured structured light images, calibration parameters, a point cloud.
+Therefore, if you use two projectors P1, P2 and one camera C1, you will need to create two data folders for the P1-C1 pair and P2-C1 pair.

+In order to pass the data folder path to an app, just drag the folder icon to the openFrameworks window.
+For Linux users, since this feature is not supported, specify the path as a command-line argument.

+To begin with, only the file `config.yml` must be created in advance.
+An example data folder is saved as `myData` in the repository.

+First, use example-encode to capture structured-light images, then, example-decode to decode the images, next, example-calibrate to solve camera parameters, and finally, example-triangulate to reconstruct a point cloud.

+### config.yml

 Set parameters for example projects:

+* proWidth/proHeight/camWidth/camHeight
-* proWidth/proHeight/camWidth/camHeight: specify projector/camera image size
+    * specify projector/camera image size
+* grayLow/grayHigh
+    * *specific to example-encode*
-* grayLow/grayHigh: black and white value for structured light (0-255; grayLow currently ignored)
+    * black and white value for structured light (0-255; grayLow currently ignored)
+    * grayHigh must be carefully adjusted to avoid saturation
+* devID
+    * *specific to example-encode*
-* devID: device ID of the camera when using ofVideoGrabber
+    * device ID of the camera
+* bufferTime
+    * *specific to example-encode*
-* bufferTime: buffer time for structured light capturing (milliseconds)
+    * buffer time for structured light capturing (milliseconds)
+    * set longer when camera buffer is too long
+* vertical_center
-* vertical_center: principal point of the projector (0: top of the image, 1: bottom)
+    * y value of the principal point of the projector divided by image height (0: top of the image, 1: bottom)
+    * can be calculated from parameters in a user manual of the projector
+        * 0.83 for EMP765
+        * 0.92 for EMP1735W 16:9
+        * 0.87 for EMP1735W 16:10
+        * 0.86 for EMP1735W 4:3
+        * 1.12 for XD490U 4:3

 * nsamples

-All saved data are stored in `ofxActiveScan/SharedData`.
-However, you must create `example-*/bin/data` (for openFrameworks) or `example-*/share/openframeworks` (for libopenframeworks) directory before launching the examples due to the openFrameworks implementation.
+    * default: 1000

 example-encode